 JT Taylor, MPH, MPP

 JT joined LFA in 2006 with a background in public health, behavioral health, HIV prevention, and LGBTQ health and civil rights.
 JT’s evaluation, research, and capacity building work at LFA focuses on clients in these fields, whose work inspires JT every day.
 Strong technical skills in both quantitative and qualitative research, extensive experience with community-based and public organizations, and deep commitment to social justice benefit every aspect of JT’s consulting work.
 JT is also a skilled facilitator and trainer.
 JT enjoys using the consultant role to build organizations’ capacity to measure their impact, tell their stories, and create sustainable change and equity for all communities.
 Above all, JT uses participatory and collaborative approaches to the work to ensure we are asking the right questions, reaching the right conclusions, and distributing the power of information equitably.

 As Director of Equitable Practice, JT supports the LFA team in embedding an equity, racial justice, and social justice lens into our consulting work.
-JT also co-founded and serves on the Cultural Humility Committee to facilitate ongoing personal and organizational reflection at LFA and to develop skills and tools for keeping LFA’s work responsive to our clients’ diverse perspectives, values, and cultural contexts.
+JT also co-founded and serves on the Equity Leadership Team to facilitate ongoing personal and organizational reflection at LFA and to develop skills and tools for keeping LFA’s work responsive to our clients’ diverse perspectives, values, and cultural contexts.